 In early Fall, wellness fund grants are advertised.
 Applications must be hand delivered, faxed, emailed or mailed to the CHB in which the group or organization is applying.
 For more information on the CHB in your area, click here.
-Applications are due by November 1st at midnight.
+Applications are due by October 15th at midnight.
 Late applications will not be accepted.
 Applications are assessed and reviewed by the CHB.
-Successful applicants are notified in December/January.
+Successful applicants are notified in January.

 It is important to note that, applicants will be expected to sign funding contracts before funding is disbursed and a final report with receipts will be due upon project completion.

 Should a project not be able to spend their funds as intended, they may request in writing, using the Change of Grant Request form, for a change in their project.
 CHBs will decide on a case-by-case basis if the change is granted.
 CHBs who do not grant the request shall ask for the return of the grant funds.

 What project can multiple generations build and then have fun using all year round?